 If you or a loved one is treated for a cocaine overdose, it is important to avoid overdosing again.
 Each overdose wreaks havoc with the heart, lungs and brain.
 The damage is cumulative, meaning that each overdose puts you at a higher rate of death.

-How Can You Avoid the Risk of Contain Overdose?
+How Can You Avoid the Risks?

 Since even small amounts of cocaine can be toxic, the best way to avoid an overdose is to get treatment to help you permanently abstain from cocaine and any other drugs you may be taking.